Stated SL(n)-Skein Modules and Algebras: Abstract

 We prove the Splitting Theorem asserting that cutting of a marked $3$-manifold $M$ along a disk resulting in a $3$-manifold $M'$ yields a homomorphism $\S_n(M)\to \S_n(M')$ for all $n$.
 That result allows to analyze the skein modules of $3$-manifolds through the skein modules of their pieces.

 The theory of stated skein modules is particularly rich for thickened surfaces $M=\Sigma \times (-1,1),$ in whose case, $\S_n(M)$ is an algebra, denoted by $\S_n(\Sigma).$ One of the main results of this paper asserts that the skein algebra of the ideal bigon is isomorphic with $\Oq$ and it provides simple geometric interpretations of the product, coproduct, counit, the antipode, and the cobraided structure on $\Oq.$ (In particular, the coproduct is given by a splitting homomorphism.)
+We show that for surfaces with boundary $\Sigma$ every splitting homomorphism is injective and that $\S_n(\Sigma)$ is a free module with a basis induced from the Kashiwara-Lusztig canonical bases.

 Additionally, we show that a splitting of a thickened bigon near a marking defines a right $\Oq$-comodule structure on $\S_n(M),$ or dually, a left $\Uq$-module structure.
 Furthermore, we show that the skein algebra of surfaces $\Sigma_1, \Sigma_2$ glued along two sides of a triangle is isomorphic with the braided tensor product $\S_n(\Sigma_1)\uot \S_n(\Sigma_2)$ of Majid.
 These results allow for geometric interpretation of further concepts in the theory of quantum groups, for example, of the braided products and of Majid's transmutation operation.

-Building upon the above results, we prove that the factorization homology of surfaces $\Sigma$ with $\p \Sigma=S^1$ with coefficients in the category of representations $Rep\, \Uq$ is equivalent to the category of left modules over $\S_n(\Sigma)$.
-We also discuss the relation of our skein algebras with the quantum moduli spaces of Alekseev-Schomerus.
+Building upon the above results, we prove that the factorization homology with coefficients in the category of representations of $\Uq$ is equivalent to the category of left modules over $\S_n(\Sigma)$ for surfaces $\Sigma$ with $\p \Sigma=S^1$.
+We also establish isomorphisms of our skein algebras with the quantum moduli spaces of Alekseev-Schomerus and with the internal algebras of the skein categories for these surfaces and $\mathfrak g=sl(n)$.

-Another major result of this paper shows that for surfaces with boundary $\Sigma$ every splitting homomorphism is injective and that $\S_n(\Sigma)$ is a free module with a basis induced from the Kashiwara-Lusztig canonical bases.

 {}

 [1]{{#1}} [1]{{#1}} \bi{{\bar i}} \bj{{\bar j}} \bF{\bar F} \pF{\partial {F}} \inv{\mathrm{inv}} \ptfS{\partial \tilde{\fS}} \Cut{{\mathsf{cut}}} \CutD{\Cut_D}